dougrday/frontend-libraries/docs/findings.md

 - ✔ Natively uses Observer patterns, compatible with RxJS
 - ✔ Works well with Web Components
 - ✔ Write more with fewer lines of code
+- ✔ Less complex lifecycle events than other frameworks

 Cons

 - ❌ New, with a smaller community
 - ❌ Has less maturity than other frameworks
-- ❌ Less complex lifecycle events than other frameworks
+- ❌ Tooling and integrations aren't as well-established (e.g. TypeScript support is fairly new)

 ## Conclusion

 Svelte has excellent performance characteristics, very good developer experience, and is actively maintained.
 In particular, the experience around using Web Components is very good, especially when compared to React, which presents a fairly poor experience with Web Components.

-Svelte is the recommended frontend library moving forward.
+Despite the fact that Svelte is new and not as well-adopted as its competitors, its developer experience, performance characteristics and simplicity are all excellent reasons to adopt Svelte.

 That said, if you value the proven success of React, its huge community, and the wide array of tooling available for it, then React is a close 2nd choice.
 If you plan to utilize Web Components (e.g. from a Design System), then Svelte will provide a better experience.

+*Svelte is the recommended frontend library moving forward, with React providing coming in at a close 2nd place.*